pjx98/Android-with-Jenkins/README.md

 ## Workflow

-Branch: Feature -> Development -> Main
+Flow: Feature -> Development -> Main

-The Main branch is the final build of the app where we would push to play store.
+The Main branch is the final build of the app where we would push to the play store.

 Development branch is where we will go through the unit tests and build the appDebug apk to test.
+Once they are successful, the code will be manually pushed to the main branch.

 Feature branch is where each individual will work on their code in their local repository.
 Once they are done, they will commit and push to development branch.